-The Corporate segment income consists of equity in earnings (losses) of affiliates.
-As of December 31, 2017, we held 50% ownership interests in each of Armand and ArmaKleen, respectively, and a one-third
+The Corporate segment income consists of equity in earnings of affiliates.
+As of December 31, 2018, we held 50% ownership interests in each of Armand and ArmaKleen, respectively.
+Our equity in earnings of Armand and ArmaKleen for the year ended December 31, 2018, 2017 and 2016 are included in the Corporate segment.